satasatalight/obs-shitrate/README.md

-# obs-shitrate
+# Shitrate!!!
- Reduces bitrate of video / stream as audio increases.
+Reduces the bitrate of a video / stream as audio increases.

+Two versions are included in this repo,